alexanderhowada/oppai_challenge/README.md

 ```

 I worked with MongoDB and know how difficult it is to manipulate data,
-however the later format is a lot clearer and simplifies a lot in the ETL.
+however the later format is a lot clearer and simplifies the ETL a lot.

 Why the second format is better?
-The second format is better since it eliminates the possiblity of new nested data
+The second format is better since it simplifies column names and eliminates the possiblity of new nested data
 ```
 {
     "_id": {"$oid": "1234", "look_a_new_field": "new field},